pantheon-systems/documentation/source/content/style-guide.md

 ## Terminology

-- Personal Workspace: the landing page when a user logs in
+- Personal Workspace: a user's personal work area, containing sites/settings specific to that user.
 - Professional Workspace: (formerly Organization) a feature set for a collection of users or sites.
 - Site Dashboard: the page the user gets when selecting a site from the **Sites** tab in a Workspace
 - Supporting Workspace: (formerly Supporting Organization): a Professional Workspace that's been added to a specific site's Team.